 6 - Magical Scissors Exercise: Untangle Your Connection with Others

 Are you feeling stuck in a pattern that no longer serves you with people, places or situations?
 This can be with a life partner, business connection, neighbor, family member or a situation you feel but do not understand.
-We will energetically, emotionally and every other way imaginable cut ties from this person or situation from this point moving forward.
+Try the following mini ritual to release trauma energy.
+We will energetically, emotionally, and every other way imaginable, cut ties from this person or situation from this point moving forward.
 It is all about using your imagination and your intention to release the ties that bind.

 Tips: If you hit a wall of resistance; ask more questions for guidance, invite in a spirit/angel to help, or sleep on it and return again.
 After the release, rub, massage, or fill any spot with love positive, high-vibration energy.
 Ahhhh…

 7 - Have Fun

 We all need more fun in our lives.
 Try dancing to your favorite music, coloring in an adult coloring book, gazing at the moon and stars, expressing your true feeling of gratitude for where you are in life and all the support you received to get you there (even if that support was your amazing inner strength).
 Keep taking the best care of you every day.
 Remember, I have your back and I believe in you.

 Soulful recovery after trauma isn’t always easy, but it is possible.
 Now is the time for you to trust YOU, too.